cantikapf/IR-study-companion/_chapters/012-modern-world-history/120-domino-cold-war.md

 ## Potsdam Conference Sets Post-War Tone

-The Potsdam Conference from July 17 to August 2, 1945 set the tone for post-war Europe.
-Held near Berlin, the meeting included the "Big Three" allied leaders - U.S. President Harry S. Truman, British Prime Minister Winston Churchill (later replaced by Clement Attlee), and Soviet Premier Joseph Stalin.
+The Potsdam Conference from July 17 to August 2, 1945 set the tone for post-**war** Europe.
+Held near Berlin, the meeting included the "Big Three" allied leaders - U.S. President Harry S. Truman, British Prime Minister Winston Churchill (later replaced by Clement Attlee), and **Soviet** Premier Joseph Stalin.

 The primary focus was the future of Germany and Eastern Europe following Germany's surrender a few months prior.
 Major outcomes included: